-We conclude this paragraph by presenting in Fig. 4 evidence of a second-order azimuthal mode and of a push-pull mode based on engine data.
-Following the same methodology of Ref.
-[26], we present in Fig. 4(a) the phase pattern between pressure sensors located at different azimuthal locations, i.e., different cans.
-The pattern matches the predicted phase pattern presented in Fig. 3(c)

-for a second azimuthal mode.
-Figure 4(b) presents a pulsation pattern where adjacent cans oscillate out of phase, compatible with a push-pull mode.
-Similar experimental evidence based on two cans only is presented by Farisco et al. [12] in their Fig. 1.
-However, in Fig. 4(b), some adjacent cans are not exactly out of phase, and we observe some variation of the amplitude of the mode as a function of the can number.
+We conclude this paragraph by presenting in Fig. 4 evidence of a second order azimuthal mode and of a push-pull mode based on engine data.
+Following the same methodology of [27] we present in Fig. 4a the the phase pattern between pressure sensors located at different azimuthal locations, i.e. different cans.
+The pattern matches the predicted phase pattern presented in Fig. 3c for a second azimuthal mode.
+Figure 4b presents a pulsation pattern where adjacent cans oscillate out of phase, compatible with a push-pull mode.
+Similar experimental evidence based on two cans only is presented by [12] in their Fig. 1.
+However in Fig. 4b some adjacent cans are not exactly out of phase, and we observe some variation of the amplitude of the mode as function of the can number.
 We will reconsider these two features later.

-Equivalent Reflection Coefficient.
-We now turn our attention to the reflection coefficient R = g/f observed from the inlet of the transition duct, sketched with the red line in Fig. 2(a).
-In particular, we discuss how a certain mode, either axial, azimuthal, or push-pull, traveling downstream in one can with amplitude f, is reflected back with amplitude g from the ensemble of the other transition ducts.
-This can be calculated with a Green function approach on the problem by expanding the Green function as a truncated Galerkin series [27, §7.3].
-This is a consolidated
+Equivalent reflection coefficient We now turn our attention to the reflection coefficient R = g/f observed from the inlet of the transition duct, sketched with the red line in Fig. 2a.
+In particular, we discuss how a certain mode, either axial, azimuthal or push-pull, travelling downstream in one can with amplitude f, is reflected back with amplitude g from the ensemble of the other transition ducts.
+This can be calculated with a Green function approach on the problem, by expanding the Green function as a truncated Galerkin series [28, §7.3].
+This is a consolidated technique that requires the calculation of all the eigenmodes in the frequency range of interest [29].
+One obtains the impedance \tilde{Z}m :